tamangnabin/ExamPortal/README.md

 # ExamPortalPrj

 #### This a exam portal project.
 Front end is build using Angular 12.2.7 and Back-end using Spring-Boot.
+The project was initiated with the help of the tutorial by Durgesh [Tutorial link](https://www.youtube.com/playlist?list=PL0zysOflRCel5kT-AiGyy5oMabnlilkIS)

 ## Prerequisites to run the project